Optimization on Ellipses & 3D Surfaces

 \[d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2 + (z_2 - z_1)^2}\]

-When you have an equation like \(x^2 + y^2 = 25\) (a circle), \(y\) isn’t written as “\(y = \dots\)” — it’s mixed in with \(x\).
-To find \(\frac{dy}{dx}\), you differentiate both sides with respect to \(x\), treating \(y\) as a function of \(x\):
+When an equation such as \(x^2 + y^2 = 25\) (a circle) is given, \(y\) is not expressed explicitly as a function of \(x\).
+To find \(\frac{dy}{dx}\), one differentiates both sides with respect to \(x\), treating \(y\) as a function of \(x\):

 \[2x + 2y\frac{dy}{dx} = 0 \quad\Rightarrow\quad \frac{dy}{dx} = -\frac{x}{y}\]